Bennington College: Academics

 In 2024, the college had a student to faculty ratio of 9:1 with 63% of classes with fewer than 20 students.
 Bennington College is accredited by the New England Commission of Higher Education.

 Undergraduate admissions

 In 2024, the college accepted 45.3% of undergraduate applicants, with those admitted having an average 3.51 GPA.
-The college does not require submission of standardized test scores, Bennington being a test optional school.
+Bennington is test optional, thus does not require submission of standardized test scores.
 Those submitting test scores had an average 1260-1370 SAT score (13% submitting scores) or average 29-33 ACT score (5% submitting scores).

 Rankings

-In 2024, U.S. News & World Report ranked Bennington tied for #112 in National Liberal Arts Colleges, tied for #19 in Most Innovative Schools, and tied for #96 in Top Performers on Social Mobility out of 211 National Liberal Arts Colleges.
+In 2026, U.S. News & World Report ranked Bennington tied for No.121 in National Liberal Arts Colleges, tied for No.18 in Most Innovative Schools, tied for No.59 in Best Undergraduate Teaching, and tied for No.141 in Top Performers on Social Mobility out of 211 National Liberal Arts Colleges.

 Plan Process

 At Bennington, students receive graduate-style advising from a faculty member who assists with course selection, internship and job applications, graduate school preparation, and more.
 Bennington does not have traditional academic majors for undergraduate students.
 Instead, the Plan Process is an alternative to majors, which encourages students to lead their own education, rather than choosing from pre-existing paths.